 - What flexibility do DataClasses add for Records compared to regular Classes

 - How to define Sets

 - How to create a counter with a multiset

-The course is the second part of an ongoing series, exploring how to find the right Data Structure for your projects.
-The first course is Dictionaries and Arrays: Selecting the Ideal Data Structure.
+This course is the second part of an ongoing series, exploring how to find the right Data Structure for your projects.
+The first course is Dictionaries and Arrays: Selecting the Ideal Data Structure and the third part is Stacks and Queues: Selecting the Ideal Data Structure.

 fairchild on Oct.
 23, 2021

 A couple months ago I was working on a script that involved character encoding.
 As part of it, I tried teaching myself re little and big endianness.
 At the time I only was able to grasp just to the point where it was practical for the project I was working on at the time.
 Your discussion re here explained it much better than I had previously.
 Thank you.